KSPModdingLibs/KSPCommunityFixes/README.md

 - [**MinorPerfTweaks**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/257) [KSP 1.12.3 - 1.12.5]<br/>Various small performance patches (volume normalizer, eva module checks)
 - [**FloatingOriginPerf**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/257) [KSP 1.12.3 - 1.12.5]<br/>General micro-optimization of floating origin shifts.
 Main benefit is in large particle count situations (ie, launches with many engines) but this helps a bit in other cases as well.
 - [**FasterPartFindTransform**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/255) [KSP 1.12.3 - 1.12.5]<br/>Faster, and minimal GC alloc relacements for the Part FindModelTransform* and FindHeirarchyTransform* methods.
+- [**CraftBrowserOptimisations**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/284) [KSP 1.12.0 - 1.12.5]<br/>Significantly reduces the time it takes to open the craft browser and to search by name.
+Most noticeable with lots of craft.

 #### API and modding tools
 - **MultipleModuleInPartAPI** [KSP 1.8.0 - 1.12.5]<br/>This API allow other plugins to implement PartModules that can exist in multiple occurrence in a single part and won't suffer "module indexing mismatch" persistent data losses following part configuration changes.
 [See documentation on the wiki](https://github.com/KSPModdingLibs/KSPCommunityFixes/wiki/MultipleModuleInPartAPI).